Prof. Miriam[Miri] Shefer Mossensohn

 Something about myself...

-I am an Associate Professor at the Department of Middle Eastern & African History at Tel Aviv University, and since December 2019 I am the Head of the Zvi Yazetz School of Historical Studies.
+I am currently an Associate Professor in the Department of Middle Eastern & African History at Tel Aviv University.
+Until November 2023, I had the privilege of serving as the Head of the Zvi Yazetz School of Historical Studies.

 My research is at the juncture of three fields of historical research: the early modern Ottoman Empire; Islamic medicine, health and illness; and Muslim environmental history.
 My final goal is to unravel social and cultural realities in the Turkish and Arabic speaking worlds.
 Grants from the Israel Science Foundation and the German-Israeli Foundation facilitate these research projects.

-In my various administrative positions, I aim at contributing to an enriching and supportive framework for faculty and students to make the most of their intellectual challenges and social experiences at TAU.
-As the Head of the School, I wish to advance historical research at TAU and in Israel as a whole, and to promote the teaching of history in Israeli academia.
-I embrace our role as public historians to contribute to a more complex, humane and humanistic understanding of our realities.
+Beyond my research, I am committed to fostering an enriching and supportive environment for faculty and students, aiding them in navigating intellectual challenges and social experiences at TAU.
+As the former Head of the School, my goal was to advance historical research and thinking at both TAU and in Israel, while also championing the teaching of history in Israeli academia.
+I see our role as public historians as pivotal in contributing to a more nuanced, humane, and humanistic understanding of our realities.

 The Academic Story

-For my Ph.D. dissertation on Ottoman hospitals in the early modern period (degree conferred in 2001), I carried out research in Turkey (Ankara and Istanbul).
-I was funded by the Rothschild Foundation, the Rotechstreich Scholarship, and the Turkish Education Ministry.
-I was also affiliated with the Wellcome Institute for the History of Medicine in London.
-After research fellowships at the Skilliter Centre for Ottoman Studies in Cambridge and the Princeton University Library, I joined the Middle Eastern & African History Department at TAU as an Alon Fellow.
+For my Ph.D. dissertation on Ottoman hospitals in the early modern period (awarded in 2001), I conducted extensive research in Turkey, specifically in Ankara and Istanbul.
+Support for my research came from the Rothschild Foundation, the Rottenschtreich Scholarship for oustanding doctoral students in the Humanities (Council for Higher Education, Israel), and the Turkish Education Ministry.
+Additionally, I had the privilege of being affiliated with the Wellcome Institute for the History of Medicine in London.
+Following research fellowships at the Skilliter Centre for Ottoman Studies in Cambridge and the Princeton University Library, I joined the Department of Middle Eastern & African History at TAU as an Alon Fellow.

-Since 2001 I fulfilled numeorus academic and administrative positions.
-I was Head of of the Department of Middle Eastern and African History, coordinating also our International M.A.
+Since 2001, I have held various academic and administrative roles, including serving as the Head of the Department of Middle Eastern and African History.
+I also coordinated the International M.A.
 Program in Middle Eastern Studies (MAMES) and the Executive M.A.
-Track in Contemporary Middle Eastern Issues.
-My current position is the Head of the Yavetz School of Historical Studies, and I am the co-editor (with Profs.
-Gali Algazi and Inbal Ofer) of the academic journal Zmanim.
+Track in Contemporary Middle Eastern Studies.
+From 2019 to 2023, I had the honour of leading the Zvi Yavetz School of Historical Studies.
+Currently, I am the co-editor, alongside Professors Gadi Algazi and Gadi Sagiv, of the academic journal Zmanim.

 Research Students

-I would love to supervise master and doctoral research students on topics related to my work: Ottoman history, and health, medicine, well-being and environment in Islamic contexts.
-If you are interested in developing projects within these frameworks, you are most welcome to contact me.
+I look forward to mentor both master's and doctoral research students with a focus on topics aligned with my expertise: 1) Ottoman history, and 2) health, medicine, well-being, and environment in Islamic contexts.
+If you are enthusiastic about developing projects within these frameworks, please feel free to reach out to me.

 Publications